gerrit-coder/test/coder/README.md

 The `code-server.tf` template automatically clones Gerrit repositories and cherry-picks patchsets when workspaces are created from Gerrit changes.
 This feature uses rich parameters passed from the coder-workspace plugin.

+**Configuration:**
+- Repository cloning is controlled by the `enableCloneRepository` option in the Gerrit plugin configuration (default: `true`)
+- When `enableCloneRepository = false`, git-related parameters (`GERRIT_GIT_SSH_URL` and `GERRIT_CHANGE_REF`) are not passed to the workspace, and the template will skip cloning
+- The template gracefully handles missing parameters and will skip cloning if they are not provided

 **How It Works:**
-1. When a workspace is created from a Gerrit change, the coder-workspace plugin passes rich parameters:
+1. When a workspace is created from a Gerrit change, the coder-workspace plugin passes rich parameters (if `enableCloneRepository = true`):
    - `GERRIT_GIT_SSH_URL`: SSH git repository URL
    - `GERRIT_CHANGE_REF`: Patchset ref (e.g., `refs/changes/45/12345/2`)
    - `REPO`: Repository name (used as directory name)